Deepgreen-studio/EHx-Donate/readme.txt

 == Support ==

-For support, feature requests, or bug reports, please visit the [plugin's support page](https://wordpress.org/plugins/ehx-member) or contact the developer at [EH Studio](https://eh.studio).
+For support, feature requests, or bug reports, please visit the [plugin's support page](https://wordpress.org/plugins/ehx-donate) or contact the developer at [EH Studio](https://eh.studio).

 ---

-Thank you for using **Ehx Members**!
+Thank you for using **Ehx Donates**!
 We hope this plugin simplifies your user registration process and enhances your WordPress site.